ChamyT/CodeAlpha_Phishing_Awareness_Training/README.md

 # CodeAlpha_Phishing_Awareness_Training
-A presentation  about  phishing attacks.
+A presentation  about  phishing attacks..
+This Phishing Awareness Training presenatation is to educate others about recognizing and avoiding phishing emails, websites, and social engineering tactics